carms-ng/pathwaves/content/presenters/presenters.en.md

           the prestigious Golden Nica at Prix Ars Electronica 2013 (Austria), his work widely recognize, presented all over the world.
 He is teaching in the Digital Music program of the Université de Montréal."
+    - name: Chloe Alexandra Thompson
+      pronouns: placeholder
+      role: Lead Guide
+      entity: "  "
+      portrait:
+        image: /assets/jake-nackos-if9tk5uy-ki-unsplash.jpg
+        alt: Bio
+    - name: Claire L. Evans
+      pronouns: she/her
+      role: Presenter
+      entity: YACHT
+      portrait:
+        image: /assets/itme-claire-evans.jpg
+        alt: "Claire L. Evans is a writer and musician.
+She is the singer and coauthor of the Grammy-nominated pop group YACHT, the author of Broad Band: The Untold Story of the Women Who Made the Internet (Penguin Random House), and the co-editor of the upcoming speculative fiction anthology Terraform (MCD Books).
+She is the former futures editor of Motherboard, and a contributor to VICE, Rhizome, The Guardian, WIRED, the Los Angeles Review of Books, Eye on Design, Quartz, OneZero, and Aeon.
+She lives in Los Angeles, where she is an advisor to graduate design students at Art Center College of Design."
 ---